Kristina01111000/WordPressTheme/README.md

 	->> saving css changes in extras.css
-	->> with peepso: turning on comments literally a radio box on page
+	->> with peepso: turning on comments literally a radio box on page -> documentation on how to make polls is useless

 	-> with gecko theme in editor main background photo is set in theme -> body settings -> need to put separate pictures into additional css